 Demonstration of how each tech tool is integrated into the Literature Circle with student created content examples.
 (15 min)

 Groups will engage in a Literature Circle simulation deciding which applications they’ll use to record and share their meeting discussion topics.
-The Tricider tool will be used for this.
+Participants select the tool they will use for this.
 (15 min)

 Assessment: Individuals will take a Literature Circle 2.0 multiple choice digital quiz using the Quizizz.com application.
 A prize will be awarded to the winning participant.
 (5 min)

 Closure: An exit ticket survey created with a Google Form will be taken and the results will be displayed and discussed (5 min)